Szelbi/SimpliestLoginPage/README.md

 # SimpliestLoginPage

-Just a simple login page, nothing to adminire.
+Just a simple login page with some scss, nothing to adminire.
 This is my first interaction with github from VSCode.